 Health and accident insurance premiums paid by your company are exempt from federal and other payroll taxes.
 One exception is premiums for long-term care insurance provided in a tax-sheltered plan, such as a flexible spending account.
 This type of insurance covers costs associated with assisted living facilities or residential care for the disabled.
 The cost of it is subject to income tax but not Social Security or Medicare taxes.

 Additionally, health insurance premiums that you pay are considered a medical expense.
 As such, they may be tax deductible.
 Include what you’ve paid out-of-pocket for health insurance premiums in your medical expenses for the year.
-If your medical expenses total more than 7.5 percent of your adjusted gross income they’re deductible.
-The 7.5 percent applies to tax years 2017 and 2018.
-Starting with the 2019 tax year, it goes up to 10 percent of your adjusted gross income.
+For the 2019 tax year, if your medical expenses total more than 10 percent of your adjusted gross income, they’re deductible.
 Don’t forget that your mileage to and from medical appointments is considered a medical expense.

 Company-paid premiums for plans that favor highly compensated employees or key employees are also taxable.
 Eligibility to participate, the amount of contributions, or extent of benefits are all ways that a plan might favor certain individuals.
 The company must include the value of the benefits the employee could have selected in their wages.